Cleyam/FormBuilderComponent/README.md

 To create a form :

+1-  Require/Include/Autoload the FormBuilder class in your file.

-1-	Instantiate a new object with the « Form » class wherever you want in your HTML, and make sure to set its parameters.
+2-	Instantiate a new object with the FormBuilder class wherever you want in your HTML, and make sure to set its parameters.

     `name: is the name of the form.`
     `action: empty by default, submit to current url`